Franc3R3fo/Franc3R3fo/README.md

-# windflaag
+# frefolli

 ## Bio

 - 👋 Hi, I’m Francesco Refolli
 - 👀 I’m interested in Computer Science and Railways
-- 🌱 I’m currently on 3rd year of Bachelor's Degree in Computer Science at Universita' degli studi di Milano Bicocca
+- 📚 I’m currently on 1st year of Master's Degree in Computer Science at Universita' degli studi di Milano Bicocca
+- 🛠️ I used to work as Software Engineer at Binary System SRL
 - 💞️ I’m looking to add java.util.Scanner.nextChar() method

 ## Languages